Quest for the Clouded Leopard and other nocturnal denizens of Sundaland’s best forests

 CLIMATE: Hot and very humid in Sepilok and Deramakot, with temperatures typically ranging from about 75°F(24°C) at night to about 90°F(32°C) in the middle of the day.
 Borneo has a wet tropical climate, with rainfall possible at all sites.
 Typically, this falls in short, heavy downpours in the afternoons.
 It is worth noting that once we leave the field station on the truck we will be at the mercy of the elements, and if we get stuck in a downpour, we essentially have to ‘sit it out’, and by that we mean, ‘sit in the rain till it stops’, so come prepared with excellent rain gear for both you and any camera gear you want to carry with you.

-ACCOMMODATION: Very good; all have private, en-suite bathrooms, full-time hot water, 24-hour electricity.
+ACCOMMODATION: Somewhat basic, but clean and comfortable; despite the rustic nature, all rooms do have private, en-suite bathrooms, full-time hot water, and 24-hour electricity.
 Wi-Fi is not available at Deramakot.
 You can buy a prepaid sim card at Sandakan, but even that has limited signal at Deramakot.
 This place is truly wild!

 WHEN TO GO: This tour can be run year-round.
 We often run the set-departure tour in December because mammals are especially excellent then, but this is definitely not the only time you can go.
 Custom tours can be run anytime from June-December.

 PHOTOGRAPHY: Photography is very tough on this tour in general.
 Night photography from a moving vehicle is not easy.
 In addition we discourage the use of flash with certain sensitive species on this trip, and therefore chances of getting lots of good photos are slim.
 If you are happy with record shots of incredibly rare things, then by all means bring a camera.
 There will also be chances to indulge in macro photography of reptiles and amphibians that we find at night.